 If you need a mortgage that goes beyond conforming limits, you’ll need a jumbo loan.
 Because of the bigger loan amount, you’re going to have to meet some additional requirements to mitigate the increased risk taken on by the lender or investor in the mortgage.

-Quicken Loans® requires most people who get a jumbo mortgage to bring at least 10% for a down payment.
-VA jumbo loans have no down payment requirement.
+Quicken Loans® requires most people who get a jumbo mortgage to bring at least 20% for a down payment.
+VA jumbo loans have no down payment requirement as long as you have a 740 median FICO® Score.
+If you median score is 680, the down payment needs to be 5% and 10% with a 640 median.
 However, as with all VA loans, you have to be an eligible active-duty service member, veteran or the surviving spouse of someone who passed in the line of duty or as a result of a service-related disability.

 In addition to a higher down payment, you’ll need more reserves.
 Reserves are funds set aside, typically in a savings account, that are not used in the mortgage transaction.
 The amount is normally measured as a certain number of mortgage payments including principal, interest, property taxes, homeowners insurance and homeowners association dues, if applicable.

 While it can vary depending on who is invested in your loan, a good guideline for homeowners looking to get a conforming loan is 2 months’ worth of reserves.
 However, if you’re getting a jumbo loan, you could be required to have anywhere between 6 – 18 months of reserve payments depending on the loan amount, whether you’re a first-time home buyer, and the size of your down payment.
 In many cases, jumbo loans will require more reserve funds than conforming loans.